-The reason this misinterpretation exists is because traditional coffee – that is, first and second-wave coffee – is associated with stronger flavours like toast, charcoal, and a general burned-ness.
-These flavours overwhelm the palette and often cause novice coffee drinkers to spit it out.
+The reason this misinterpretation exists is that traditional coffee – that is, first and second-wave coffee – is associated with stronger flavors like toast, charcoal, and a general burned-ness.
+These flavors overwhelm the palette and often cause novice coffee drinkers to spit it out.

 Think of it like toast.
 Burned toast is difficult to eat.
-It’s crunchier, drier and will often cause us to cough an air of breadcrumbs.
-Lighter toasted bread, then, contains more ‘bread flavours’, so to speak.
+It’s crunchier, drier, and will often cause us to cough an air of breadcrumbs.
+Lighter toasted bread, then, contains more ‘bread flavors’, so to speak.
 It’s more palatable and contains more of its original substance.

 The same is true for a coffee bean.
-As we roast beans darker, we remove actual flavours, and replace them with a generalised taste of burned-ness.
+As we roast beans darker, we remove actual flavors and replace them with a generalized taste of burned-ness.
 But it is not stronger coffee.

 Light roast coffee is stronger, by far

 Light roast coffee is stronger on all counts.
-When it comes to flavour, fresh beans that are roasted lighter will contain more ‘origin flavours’, depending on factors like the type of bean, the region it was grown and the method it was processed.
+When it comes to flavor, fresh beans that are roasted lighter will contain more ‘origin flavors’, depending on factors like the type of bean, the region it was grown and the method it was processed.

-Many specialty coffees are roasted lighter, and often carry a variety of flavours like berries, nuts and oats, honey, chocolate and, in the case of some Ethiopian coffee (like a Yirgacheffe), Earl Grey tea and citrus.
+Many specialty coffees are roasted lighter, and often carry a variety of flavors like berries, nuts and oats, honey, chocolate, and, in the case of some Ethiopian coffee (like a Yirgacheffe), Earl Grey tea and citrus.